My Journey – a diary

 Dr. Shah wrote back: "Yes, this is totally normal and the result of mild swelling after the first course.
 Dr. Ha will likely examine you prior to your second course to confirm.
 For now, conservative management with ibuprofen, cold packs can help with the swelling.
 If you need something stronger, Dr. Ha can prescribe a medrol dose pack."

-This morning, I met with Dr. Brian Fricke with the Department of Radiation Medicine at the Mays Cancer Center in San Antonio.
+This morning, I met with Dr. Brian Fricke with the Department of Physical Medicine at the Mays Cancer Center in San Antonio.
 Once again, I feel like I've landed in really good hands.
 I officially have my quarterback now!
 Plus, he's young so I will definitely outlast him.
 LOL!

 Comments